davewragg/davewragg.github.io/_posts/2020-02-20-whats-it-all-about-then.md

 I mean, it's not for me to say who should read what at which age, but the opening line of dialogue is _"Thrice-damned pig-fucker"_ and it's all downhill from there.

+## It's not just about the Black Hawk Company

+Despite the name, the main character isn't one of the gang as the book begins.
+Don't worry, they show up eventually.

 ## It's very sweary

 See previous point.
 Yes, my mother disapproves.